jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 So, the Heikegani crabs showcases something very important for our winning the game.
 While all the other selection mechanisms are in effect and helping us develop new tools, we replaced nature's coach with ourselves and used artificial selection to pick our team.

+The deeper point is the fishermen were making selection decisions without realizing they were the selectors, and without examining what they should have been selecting for.
+As any medical doctor or forestry manager knows, a self-aware selector picks on the real pressures the environment imposes—which, over time, is what natural selection does in any case.
+Self-aware artificial selection isn't a departure from natural selection.
+It's how tool-using species find their way back to it; all to "rack up more wins" in the Game of Life.

 Evolution's seminal book is, of course, Charles Darwin's _On the Origin of Species by Means of Natural Selection_.
 Most people know the first part, but skip over the second part "by means of natural selection."
 As the Heikegani crab story highlights we often artificially play the game.
-This book could well be called "Techvolution: On the Origin Of a Technological Species, by Upgrading Our Error Prone Artificial Selection with the Super Powers of Natural Selection".
+This book is about making our selections more responsive to the real problems of our gameboard—the actual pressures our environment imposes, rather than the noise our brains too easily think up.

 And so, to win the Game of Technological Life, we do not need to invent anything new.
 We already recognize biological evolution, watch and feel for its players, and use and copy its achievements.
-We also already invent and wield many amazing tools to harvest resources and protect ourselves from entropy's perils.
+We also already invent and wield many amazing tools to harvest resources, protect ourselves, and form new creations.

 We already play the game!

- - the game means to increase to increase creations, to keep entropy at bay.
-The universe started organized, we fight back with creation.

 To earn a much better score, we only need to get out of our heads.